 This is a useful exercise that helps you organize your day and keep you on track.
 First, write down your daily goals the night before.
 Then, you can go over them quickly in the morning to reaffirm your goals and also modify or add to them.
 In fact, keeping a daily goals list or a journal gives you a gentle push in the right direction in the morning without a lot of effort or stress.
 It’s sure a lot better than that awkward moment when you can’t remember if it’s time to sit down and relax or if you’ve forgotten something. 😜

 Of course, setting goals reinforces your memory about what you need to do that day.
 But, it also gives you endorphins when you check the item off your list as you complete your goals throughout the day!
 What are your goals for the day?
 Here’s an 8.5 x 11 daily goal sheet I’ve worked up for you.
-You may right-click and save as or go to the download page for either an 8.5 x 11 or A4 size.
+You may right-click and save as.

 Use these tips but also remember to give yourself a big hug each morning and know that you’ve got this!
 Namaste!